riyadattani/CV/README.md

 #### Citibank Europe | *Young Successor [Program](https://www.citibank.co.uk/personal/highlights.do?article=programmes_and_initiatives_for_young_successors)* | July 2017

 - Three-day learning program exclusively for young adults from Citigold Private Client families
-- Talks from Tesla, AI masterclass, Q&A held by FinTech Co-Founder of Fluidly, how to start a business workshop and learning how to invest successfully talk
+- Talks from Tesla, AI and Blockchain masterclass at Imperial University, Q&A held by FinTech Co-Founder of Fluidly, how to start a business workshop and learning how to invest successfully talk
 - Presented how Blockchain can be used in the real estate industry to a crowd of approximately 50 people
 - Produced a FinTech business proposal, in a group of 6, which included a banking app to educate young people how to invest their money based on their financial situation